LublubXT/tem-plate/README.md

 #### If you want me to add a specific layout or component, please let me know in the Discussions.
 Send me a picture of your design, and I will add that layout as soon as possible.
 I am constantly trying to add new layouts and components, and you guys can help with that.

+Here are the layouts that I have built so far, with lots more to come!
 Sorry the images aren't the greatest quality.

 # Navbars